Connect

 *Cardio will depend on your individual goals.
 Currently I only do cardio 5 days a week for 20- 25 minutes.
 My cardio consists of HIIT training, stairs, elliptical, or outdoor runs.

-Looking at the schedule you will see each muscle group is touched throughout the week.
-Each workout starts with activation exercises to help warm up and activate the muscle.
+Each muscle group is touched throughout the week.
+Each workout starts with activation exercises to help warm up and activate the muscles.
 I choose movements that hit each part of the muscle evenly (ex: Shoulders = anterior deltoid, medial deltoid, and rear deltoid; each movement chosen will hit each head of the shoulder).

 Should you train the same body part several times per week?